 She began her career of public service in the United States Marine Corps, serving from 1985 until 1992.

-In 1994, she joined the City of Corpus Christi Police Department as a Patrol Officer and was promoted to Senior Office in 1997.
-As a Senior Police Officer/Sergeant, she trained fellow officers, operated undercover, and successfully implemented the first Crime Stoppers program in all 5 Corpus Christi school districts, where she garnered support by collaborating with school superintendents, principals, staff and media to create what became an award winning program, still in operation.
-In 2002 she earned the rank of Lieutenant, serving first as a Night Patrol Lieutenant, managing 10 to 20 Officers, handling Police complaints, and fostering strict DWI enforcement, and later as Special Operations Lieutenant, working with her community to develop strategies to combat and respond to crime, improve quality of life, and to reduce crime and fear of crime.
+In 1994, she joined the City of Corpus Christi Police Department as a patrol officer and was promoted to senior office in 1997.
+As a senior police officer/sergeant, she trained fellow officers, operated undercover, and successfully implemented the first Crime Stoppers program in all 5 Corpus Christi school districts.
+Garnering support by collaborating with school superintendents, principals, staff and media, Chief Fresé created what became an award winning program that is still in operation.
+In 2002, she earned the rank of lieutenant, serving first as a night patrol lieutenant, managing 10 to 20 Officers, handling police complaints, and fostering strict DWI enforcement.
+Later, she served as special operations lieutenant, working with her community to develop strategies to combat and respond to crime, improve the quality of life, and reduce crime and fear of crime.

 Between 2008 and 2014, Chief Fresé served as a police commander/deputy chief for the City of Corpus Christi.
 In this role, her assignments included: